 Note:

-1. A polymath is a person whose expertise spans a significant number of different subject areas; such a person is known to draw on complex bodies of knowledge to solve specific problems.
+- A polymath is a person whose expertise spans a significant number of different subject areas; such a person is known to draw on complex bodies of knowledge to solve specific problems.

-2. An Astrolabe is an elaborate inclinometer, historically used by astronomers and navigators to measure the inclined position in the sky of a celestial body, day or night.
+- An Astrolabe is an elaborate inclinometer, historically used by astronomers and navigators to measure the inclined position in the sky of a celestial body, day or night.

-3. Nandana was a fort built at strategic location on a hilly range on the eastern flanks of the Salt Range in Punjab Pakistan.
+- Nandana was a fort built at strategic location on a hilly range on the eastern flanks of the Salt Range in Punjab Pakistan.
 Its ruins, including those of a town and a temple, are present.
 It was ruled by the Hindu Shahi kings until, in the early 11th century, Mahmud of Ghazni expelled them from Nandana.

-Author: Yasir Ahmed (aka John)
+Author: Yasir

 More than 20 years of experience in various organizations in Pakistan, the USA, and Europe.
-Worked as a Research Assistant within the Mobile and Portable Radio Group (MPRG) of Virginia Tech and was one of the first researchers to propose Space Time Block Codes for eight transmit antennas.
-The collaboration with MPRG continued even after graduating with an MSEE degree and has resulted in 12 research publications and a book on Wireless Communications.
-Worked for Qualcomm USA as an Engineer with the key role of performance and conformance testing of UMTS modems.
-Qualcomm is the inventor of CDMA technology and owns patents critical to the 4G and 5G standards.
+Worked with the Mobile and Portable Radio Group (MPRG) of Virginia Tech and Qualcomm USA and was one of the first researchers to propose Space Time Block Codes for eight transmit antennas.
+Have publsihed a book “Recipes for Communication and Signal Processing” through Springer Nature.

-3 thoughts on “Al Beruni’s Method for Calculation of Radius of Earth
+3 thoughts on “Al Beruni’s Method for Calculation of Radius of Earth”